ibm-cloud-architecture/refarch-integration/docs/install-dev-icp21.md

 # Install a development environment with IBM Cloud Private 2.1
 This is a quick summary of what needs to be done for installing ICP 2.1 on a single VM, used for development purpose.
 We are using vSphere environment, and will define a VM with Ubuntu 16.10.
-For a full tutorial on how to install ICp see [this note]()
+For a full tutorial on how to install ICp with 5 hosts see [this note](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Installing_ICp_on_prem.md)

 See [product documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/install_containers_CE.html) to get details.
 We still found some tricks to be considered so here are our steps:
 ## Ubuntu Specifics: